On Erasure Combinatorial Batch Codes: Extremal Results

 We now examine what occurs when $n$ is large.
-We first prove two technical lemmas.
+We first prove two technical lemmas, which parallel lemmas of Bujt\'as and Tuza~\cite{tuza3}.

-\begin{lemma} Let $A$ be an $r\CBC$, and assume there are $i, j \in[n]$ with $A_i \subsetneq A_j$.
+\begin{lemma} Let $A$ be an $r\CBC$, and assume there are $i, j \in[n]$ with $A_i \subseteq A_j$.
 Let $R$ be a nonempty set with $R \subseteq A_j \setminus A_i$.
 Replacing columns $A_i$ and $A_j$ with $A'_i = A_i \cup R$ and $A'_j = A_j \setminus R$, respectively, produces a matrix $A'$ which is an $r\CBC$ with the same weight as $A$. \end{lemma}

 \begin{proof} Assume that $A$, $A'$, $i$, and $j$ are as in the statement of the theorem.
 We wish to prove that $A'$ satisfies condition~(iii) of Theorem~\ref{thm:grhc}.
 To this end, assume that $I$ is a $d$-subset of $[m]$.
-It is sufficient to show that the number $\sigma'$ of values of $k$ for which $A'_k \subseteq I$ is no more than the number $\sigma$ of values of $k$ for which $A_k \subseteq I$.
+It is sufficient to show that $\sigma' \leq\sigma$ where $\sigma$ and $\sigma'$ denote the number of columns of $A$ and $A'$, respectively, which are contained in $I$.

 The proof has several cases.
 If $A_j \subseteq I$, then $A_i \subseteq I$ as well, because $A_i \subseteq A_j$.
 Thus $A'_i$ and $A'_j$ are also subsets of $I$.
 Thus if $A_j \subseteq I$ then $\sigma = \sigma'$.